artembaikuzin/icmp/README.md

-# Ruby extension for interactive compare Enumerables
+# Ruby extension for interactive comparison of two Enumerables

 This gem adds method `icmp(previous, ...)` to ruby module `Enumerable` for interactive comparing of two sorted enumerables.
 Method takes O(n) time to process.